AI dental receptionist · Australia & NZ

 What good actually looks like — ranges, not hype

-• After-hours pain call handoff: under 10 seconds to the on-call dentist line.
+• After-hours pain call handoff: within a fast, configurable window to the on-call dentist line.

-• Total cost of ownership: 35–55% below an equivalent human dental answering service at comparable call volumes.
+• Total cost of ownership: measured against an equivalent human dental answering service at your comparable call volumes in the diagnostic.

 Honest objection handling